What you need to know about the gralloch when stalking

 For healthy deer, it is recommended that gralloch should be:

 • covered with soil, rocks or wood to prevent access by scavengers

 • at least 250 metres from any well, spring or borehole used as a source of drinking water

 • at least 30m from any other spring or watercourse and at least 10m from any drain

 • have at least 1m of subsoil below the bottom of the burial pit, allowing a hole deep enough for at least 1m of soil to cover the carcass

 • be free of water at the bottom of the hole, when first dug.

-Those are recommendations rather than matters of Law so you must decide under your own circumstances exactly how to dispose of healthy gralloch so as to prevent, as far as possible, any risk of offending sensitive members of the public.
+Those are recommendations rather than law so you must decide under your own circumstances exactly how to dispose of healthy gralloch to prevent any risk of offending members of the public.